m4b/rdr/README.md

 You can also graph the library dependencies (the `.gv` file is generated _at build time_) with `rdr -m -g`.
 Currently, it creates a `library_dependency.png` file; in the future, this will be named after the map it was generated from, once named maps become a thing.
 Also, this `.png` will be enormous.

-Finally, and again at build time, a `stats` file is generated from the system map in `${HOME}/.rdr/`; this simply counts the number of times a symbol was _imported_ by every binary analyzed when the system map was built (so with a `-d` directory specified, the default is `/usr/lib/`, and so it counts every time some symbol _x_ was imported in every binary found in `/usr/lib`).
+Finally, and again at build time, a `stats` file is generated from the system map in `${HOME}/.rdr/`; this simply counts the number of times a symbol was _imported_ by every binary analyzed when the system map was built (so with a `-d` directory specified, the default is `/usr/lib/`, and so it counts every time some symbol `x` was imported in every binary found in `/usr/lib`).
 Expect this file to change, or various other statistical files to be created in the `${HOME}/.rdr/` directory.

 Once versioned/named maps are implemented, the stats will be per map.

 There are also times that you will want to `grep` symbols, maybe because you only know a part of it, or etc.

-For now, this facility is enabled by writing a _flattened_ symbol map to disk, using `rdr -m -w`, at `${HOME}/.rdr/`.
+For now, this facility is enabled by writing a _flattened_ symbol map to disk, using `rdr -m -w`, located at `${HOME}/.rdr/`.
 This file is named `symbols` and you can `grep` it to your heart's content.
 It is flattened because each element in the list of symbol information a symbol maps to is output to disk.

 So, for example, `grep -w "malloc" ~/.rdr/symbols` yields: